 Care homes: when's the right time and who decides?

 A person with dementia will need more care and support as their condition progresses, and there may come a time when they will need to move into full-time or residential care.
 This could be because a care home may be able to meet the needs of the person better.
 Or, it could be because something changes that then makes it difficult for the person with dementia to stay living at home.

 It can be hard to know when the time is right for a person with dementia to move into a care home and who should make this decision, if the person cannot make it themselves.
 This factsheet is aimed at carers, friends and family of a person with dementia.
 It provides information and explains what might need to happen in these situations.
 It also talks about some of the feelings you might have when the person with dementia moves into a care home, such as relief, loss or guilt.

-To help you to find the right care home see our page on finding a care home.
+To help you to find the right care home, see our booklet on selecting and moving into a care home.
 It explains the process of finding and visiting homes, and has checklists and tips of things to consider when deciding which home is the right one.